GheorgheMorari/CSLABS/README.md

-# LAB2CS
+# LAB3CS
-Gui for opening, parsing, saving to json and exporting audit files
+GUI for performing an audit of the system, using the options that were selected, and outputs the results to the screen.